Primary Teachers' Collective Agreement

 9C Surplus Staffing Provisions for Resource Teachers

-The provisions of clause 9A shall apply to Resource Teachers.
-However, employers and resource teacher employees are advised that these provisions must be applied in conjunction with the provisions outlined in Appendix 5 to this Agreement.
+The provisions of clause 9A shall apply to Resource Teachers (except in circumstances where clauses 9.1.7 and 9.2C apply).
+However, employers and resource teacher employees are advised that these provisions must be applied in conjunction with the provisions outlined in Appendix 5 to this Agreement

 9D Changing Status to Kura Kaupapa Māori